-Our attention is focused this week on a rather infamous person is the passion account: Judas Iscariot.
-A man whose name has become so connected with betrayal that even people who know nothing about Jesus' death and resurrection at all still recognize being called a "Judas" as an insult.
+The parallels between Benedict Arnold and Judas Iscariot are obvious.
+In fact, Benjamin Franklin once said, "Judas sold only one man, Arnold sold three million."
+Well, Benjamin Franklin was many things, but a theologian he was not.
+Nevertheless, he's right about one thing.
+Judas' name has become so connected with betrayal that even people who know nothing about Jesus' death and resurrection at all still recognize being called a "Judas" as an insult.

-We don't know much about Judas' background, but what we do know doesn't raise any red flags.
+Unlike Benedict Arnold, we don't know much about Judas' background, but what we do know doesn't raise any red flags.
 In fact, quite the opposite.
 The name "Iscariot" is simply a way of saying "from the town of Kerioth."
 Kerioth was a town in Judea, south of Jerusalem.
 Which means that Judas was the only one of the disciples from Judea and not Galilee.